mustafaakgul/diablo4-side-quest-checker/README.md

 Whispers from Below

 KEHJISTAN
-Acts of Atonement D
+Acts of Atonement
-An Unlawful Order D
+An Unlawful Order
-An Errant Flock D
+An Errant Flock
-A Wolf's Honor D
+A Wolf's Honor
-A Moment of Peace D
+A Moment of Peace
-A Voice from the Past D
+A Voice from the Past
-Butcher of the North D
+Butcher of the North
-Desiccation D
+Desiccation
-Deadly Trade D
+Deadly Trade
 Endless Fortune*
-Final Straw D
+Final Straw
-Guardian of the Pit D
+Guardian of the Pit
-Head of the Snake D
+Head of the Snake
-In Desperate Times D
+In Desperate Times
-Izel of the Vizjerei D
+Izel of the Vizjerei
-Justice Delayed D
+Justice Delayed
-Late Shipment D
+Late Shipment
-Mirage D
+Mirage
-More Value Than Gold D
+More Value Than Gold
-On the Hunt D
+On the Hunt
-Payment Past Due D
+Payment Past Due
-Pinch of Poison D
+Pinch of Poison
-Ravenous Nec.* D
+Ravenous Nec.*
-Remnants* D
+Remnants*
-Road to Ruin D
+Road to Ruin
-Seeking Refuge D
+Seeking Refuge
-Shadow of Alcarnus D
+Shadow of Alcarnus
-Spotted Mushroom* D
+Spotted Mushroom*
-Strange Remedies D
+Strange Remedies
-Strayed from the Path D
+Strayed from the Path
-Sealed Khazra Offering* D-
+Sealed Khazra Offering*
-Symbol of Faith D
+Symbol of Faith
-Timely Correspondence D
+Timely Correspondence
-The Only Cure D
+The Only Cure
-The Speaking Stone D
+The Speaking Stone
-The Pilgrim's Footsteps D
+The Pilgrim's Footsteps
-The Way of the Three D
+The Way of the Three
-The Weapon of a Wolf* D
+The Weapon of a Wolf*
-Traces of Iron D
+Traces of Iron
-To Serve Again* D
+To Serve Again*
-Unsafe Travels D
+Unsafe Travels
-Unusual Ore D
+Unusual Ore
 When He Tides.....
-D
-Zakarum's Plight D
+Zakarum's Plight

 HAWEZAR
 A Debt Repeid